UNITY-Physics/fw-ghostStats/README.md

-# GHOST
+# GHOST - Global Harmonisation Of Scanner performance Testing

-The Ghost repo - Global Harmonisation Of Scanner performance Testing.
-Or just the phantom repo
+Tools to process data acquired with the UNITY Phantom (Caliber Mini Hybrid Phantom).